UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 The stored data is compressed by a codec specified by the user.
 Additionally, this codec can vary for each time step and each *attribute*.
 If more than one *attribute* is stored in a file (e.g. `x y z`), each *attribute* must be stored in separate blocks (i.e. interleaved storage is not allowed).
 For combined *attributes*, a specified codec applies to all *attributes*.
+All data that is written to the hard disk is *little endian* encoded. `RAW` data is left as is.

 directory for time step 0 to time step 9